 4. Set the Hose

-Either this is your first time to fill or refill, you need to set the hose.
+Either this is your first time to fill or refill the pool, you need to set the hose.
 Look at the hose carefully and check whether there are sharp edges or not on the hose.
 The sharp edges could break the swimming pool liner.

 Link a garden hose to the outdoor faucet.
 Extend the hose across to the pool.
 Make sure the hose is far away from the electrical lines, plugs, or hazards.
 Use a pool water service to order the water and fill the pool.